sarahnp7/aws-intermediate/labs/4-codedeploy.md

 aws codepipeline get-pipeline --name node-app-pipeline
 ```

 Of course, it's of little use if you are creating the first pipeline.
 However, there's a web wizard.
-Let' use it just as an alternative to CLI.
+Let's use it just as an alternative to CLI.

 ### 5.1.
 CodePipeline via Web Console (option B)

 This step is optional.
-We use mostly CLI during this course, but because pipeline creationg involved a few steps, you might want to consider using web console and its pipeline wizard.
+We use mostly use CLI during this course, but because pipeline creation involved a few steps, you might want to consider using web console and its pipeline wizard.

 To use web wizard, simple go to Oregon `us-west-2` region, Developer Tools | CodePipeline.
 Click on Create pipeline.

-Enter name pipeline name:
+Enter pipeline name:

 ![](../images/codepipeline-wizard-1.png)